 Although the salt flats can be visited throughout the year, the dry season (April to October) is the best time to visit, as some of the surrounding attractions will be flooded and unavailable to visit during the rainy season.

-The highest navigable lake in the world, the world’s largest salt flats, one of the highest capital cities in the world, smiling locals, jaw-dropping scenery – what’s not to love about Bolivia!?
+The highest navigable lake on earth, the world’s largest salt flats, one of the highest capital cities in the world, smiling locals, jaw-dropping scenery – what’s not to love about Bolivia!?